shahanahmed86/ts-node-js/README.md

 DATABASE_URL="mysql://root:prisma@localhost:3306/mydb" npm run db:deploy
 # or replace the run-migration value in the Makefile like above and run
 make run-migration

+# to run test cases while development run like:
+DATABASE_URL="mysql://root:prisma@localhost:3306/mydb" npm run --ignore-scripts exec-tests
+# or replace the run-test value in the Makefile like above and run
+make run-test
 ```

 ## mysql